Azure-Samples/summarization-python-openai/README.md

+*[**IMPORTANT NOTE** Azure OpenAI is currently in limited public preview.
+Please request access here https://aka.ms/oaiapply.
+You will need this access in order to create OpenAI resources and try out the last OpenAI portion of the notebook.]*

 This repository contains a Python Notebook that shows you how easy it is to deploy and use Azure OpenAI along with Azure Cognitive Search, Azure Storage and Visual Studio Code to make sense of large amounts of data.
 <pre>